arangodb/docs/3.10/graphs-pregel.md

 Note that the performance may be better, if the number of your shards / collections matches the number of CPU cores.

-_arangosh_ API
+JavaScript API
 --------------

 ### Starting an Algorithm Execution

 The Pregel API is accessible through the `@arangodb/pregel` package.

-To start an execution you need to specify the **algorithm** name and a named graph (SmartGraph in cluster).
-Alternatively you can specify the vertex and edge collections.
-Additionally you can specify custom parameters which vary for each algorithm.
-The `start()` method will always return a unique ID which can be used to interact with the algorithm and later on.
+To start an execution, you need to specify the **algorithm** name and a named graph (SmartGraph in cluster).
+Alternatively, you can specify the vertex and edge collections.
+Additionally, you can specify custom parameters which vary for each algorithm.
+The `start()` method always returns a unique ID which you can use to interact with the algorithm later on.

-The below variant of the `start()` method can be used for named graphs:
+The following example shows the `start()` method variant for using a named graph:

 ```js
 var pregel = require("@arangodb/pregel");